debussy-labs/debussy_concert/README.md

 [GitHub Issues](https://github.com/DotzInc/debussy_concert/issues)

 ## Contributions
-We welcome all community contributions, whether by opening Github Issues, updating documentations, or updating the code directly.
-Please consult the [contribution guide](https://github.com/DotzInc/debussy_concert/wiki/Contributing-Guide) for details on how to contribute.
+We welcome all community contributions!

+In order to have a more open and welcoming community, Debussy adheres to a [code of conduct](https://github.com/DotzInc/debussy_concert/wiki/Code-of-Conduct) adapted from Contributor Covenant.

+Please read through our [contributing guidelines](https://github.com/DotzInc/debussy_concert/wiki/Contributing-Guide).
+Included are directions for opening issues, coding standards, and notes on development.

 ## License
 Copyright 2022 Dotz, Inc.